nielsbasjes/splittablegzip/README.md

 This addon for Hadoop makes this possible.

+##Benchmark
+I did benchmarking jobs to see how this solution scales and performs.
+The software and the results can be found in the Benchmark folder.

 ##Requirements
 First of all this only works with Hadoop 0.21 and up because this depends on the presence of the SplittableCompressionCodec interface.